-Grant awards to volunteer ambulance services will be prorated so that total grant awards do not exceed the total grant funds available.
-Volunteer ambulance service grants to individual volunteer ambulance services shall not exceed $10,000.
+Grant awards to emergency medical services will be prorated so that total grant awards do not exceed the total grant funds available.
+Emergency medical service grants to individual emergency medical services shall not exceed $10,000.

 As in last year's application process, applicants will be required to provide a detailed itemized statement of how the requested funds are to be spent.
 This list of proposed expenditures must account for all of the funding requested.

 This program eGrant application is intended to make the grant application/award process easier for everyone concerned.
-It is strongly recommended that you use this application process to file your grant application.
 Online grant help is available throughout the application process by clicking on “Application Assistance.”
 We suggest that you access the instructions and study them before beginning your grant application.

 Since information regarding your grant application will be sent to you via email, it is extremely important that you keep all of your contact information current in this eGrant system.
 Use the “Edit Your User Profile” link on the Application Main Menu page to keep your information up to date so that you are notified of any change regarding your application’s status.